avap455/GoGeddesGoWebsite/index.md

 X A link to your project’s GitHub page

-Information about you (to the extent you are comfortable)
+X Information about you (to the extent you are comfortable)

 X Attribution for any external resources you used